VIZION AI

 Why This Exists

-Most small teams still handle operational incidents through memory, Slack messages, and whoever happens to know the system best that day.
+Most small teams still handle site incidents through memory, Slack messages, and whoever happens to know the system best that day.
 That works until pressure spikes, context fragments, and the cost of delay becomes real.

 Business Problem